Blue-jeans Frog or Strawberry Poison-dart Frog (Dendrobates pumilio) Spanish name: Ranita roja

 This frog is prolific on the humid Caribbean side from premontane slopes in Nicaragua through Costa Rican lowlands up to 900 m and into northwestern Panama.

-This poison-dart is one of the most prominent frogs in Costa Rica.
+This poison-dart is one of the most prominent frogs in Central America.
 Its brilliant red head and back and blue-to-purple legs comprise a coloration distinct from all other frogs with the exception of the Granular Poison-dart Frog (Dendrobates granuliferus); the Blue-jeans, however has smooth skin, whereas the Ganular has rough skin on its back.

 Subpopulations of this species exhibit remarkable variation in color in different parts of its range.
 For example, in Nicaragua this species has scarlet back and vibrant purple legs.
 In Bocas del Toro of northeastern Panama, the species may be blue or green on its back with white, yellow, or brown spots.